imamutama/appium-cucumber-framework/README.md

-# QA Mobile
+# Software Development Engineer in Test

-Project Appium maven with cucumber for Android and iOS
+Appium maven with cucumber for Android

 ## Requirements